 Laser or Lazer

 The word LASER stands for light amplification by stimulated emission of radiation.
-It is device which is used to produce the light beam concentrated to a fixed point and having a high power output ranging from Milliwatt to watts.
+It is a device that is used to produce the light beam concentrated to a fixed point and having a high power output ranging from Milliwatt to watts.
 The frequency of the laser beam is from 430 Tera Hz to 750 Tera Hz.

-Actually the laser is a device, which is designed to generate a light with special and unique characteristics.
+Actually, the laser is a device, which is designed to generate light with special and unique characteristics.
 The laser was developed by Dr. Theodore Maiman in the spring of 1960.
 He placed a photographic flash lamp next to a cylindrical crystal of pink ruby.
 The result of this action produced the first laser.
-The laser is power full light source and its light is monochromatic, which means that it consists of single color and not a mixture of colors.

 Pump Input: